-Painting the entire exterior wall surface of a the average British house is for most people an awful proposition.
+Painting the entire exterior wall surface of a the average British house is for most people an awful and daunting proposition.

 Most DIY enthusiasts usually attempt it only once unless they are very proficient at exterior decorating, they have an awful lot of time on their hands, or they simply enjoy visiting the hospital after falling off their ladder.

-Do you REALLY want to paint your home yourself?
+Do you REALLY want to paint your house yourself?

 As painting the exterior of a house yourself is a time consuming job (depending on how bad your house is and how large or small it is), it is human nature to seek short cuts and time/labour-saving methods to reduce the effort in this necessary home exterior maintenance chore.

 If you have the home shopping channels at home, like QVC, ideal world, Bid TV, etc, you often see advertisements, for cheap home paint spraying systems which suggest massive time and labour saving for you and they make it seem so easy, but hang on a minute!

 Some cheesy perma-tanned American spraying his siding in the California sun is a far cry from the image you struggling up a rickety ladder on a windy cold day to paint your house in London!

 The glossy adverts make out that painting your home with a cheap paint spraying system is an utter doddle, but be warned as it is most certainly not the case!